AHr CounterA/CAZ EVDifferential

 DC/DC ConverterAzure Dynamics/Solectria

-InstrumentationTach, Solectria Ahr counter, voltmeter and, (battery), ammeter.
+InstrumentationTach, Solectria digital Ahr meter, voltmeter and, (battery), ammeter.

 Top Speed70 MPH (112 KPH)

-(estimated) I have had it up to 65 on the interstate.
-It is about as streamlined as the barn door and draws nearly 200A to maintain that speed.
-The controller is programmed to limit the speed of the motor.
+(estimated) I have driven it at 65 on I-17 or the 101, but it is about as streamlined as a barn door and draws nearly 200A to maintain that speed.
+The controller is programmed to limit the speed of the motor to 70.

-Acceleration0-30 is good, but lethargic to 40-45.
-I limit the current draw to 200A to conserve the batteries but if I dial up the performance knob, it will accelerate well enough to get to the next stoplight before it turns green!
+0-30 is good, but lethargic to 40-45.
+I limit the current draw to 200A to conserve the batteries but if I dial up the performance knob, it will accelerate well enough to get to the next stoplight before it turns green.

 Range50 Miles (80 Kilometers)